WMQM: History

-On December 3, 2001, WKBJ applied to relocate to Lakeland, Tennessee.
-The application was granted when KJIW AM 1600 West Helena, Arkansas, surrendered its license.
+On December 3, 2001, WKBJ applied to the Federal Communications Commission (FCC) to relocate the station to Lakeland, Tennessee.
+That would allow advertising to be sold in the more lucrative Memphis radio market.
+It would also get a boost in daytime power to 50,000 watts and could broadcast around the clock.
+The application was granted when KJIW AM 1600 in West Helena, Arkansas, surrendered its license and went silent.

-On February 26, 2002, the FCC accepted the sale of WKBJ to WMQM, Inc.

-The call sign was changed to WMQM on May 29, 2002.
-(The "WMQM" call letters were previously assigned to AM 1480 in Memphis.)

-On December 21, 2002, WMQM signed on with 50,000 watts at the new location in Memphis.
+On February 26, 2002, the FCC accepted the sale of WKBJ to WMQM, Inc. The call sign was changed to WMQM on May 29, 2002.
+(The "WMQM" call letters were previously assigned to AM 1480 in Memphis, now WBBP.)
+On December 21, 2002, WMQM began broadcasting from its new location in Memphis.